RubensZimbres/Repo-2022/README.md

 <b>TF-Keras</b>
 This folder has the code to customize ResNet Architecture via dictionary config, changing first two layers to receive multispectral images with 9 channels.
 Final layers are also added, for training and inference.

+<b>Santa Fe</b>
+This folder has the python code to create Agent-Based Models based in 2 and 5 state cellular automata.

 <b>Tensorflow Hub</b>
 This folder has the code to generate word embeddings using BERT multilingual model from Tensorflow Hub, in the shape (2,768).